 disappeared, the big male was just clobbered on the road and (hopefully) the

-yard (aptly named "Gigantor", which will no doubt fall spectacularly in my
+yard that we aptly named "Gigantor", which will no doubt fall spectacularly in my

-lifetime, squirrels and all, if I’m lucky enough to make it that far).
+lifetime, squirrels and all.
 I think they were having

-wild rampant squirrel sex up there.
-They would chase each other around and
+wild rampant rodentl sex up there, and they would chase each other around and

 around the tree, up and down the trunk, all bushy tails and scrabbling paws, like a